Local Businessmen to Buy WDEV Radio From Squier Family

 "When the floods in early 1992 happened and people asked [Gov.] Howard Dean what was going on, he said he tuned in to WDEV," Johnson said.
 "When Tropical Storm Irene happened, literally everyone who worked at WDEV went out in the field and covered the news.
 I don't think a lot of radio stations can make that same claim."

-Mermel said that WDEV survives on advertising revenues, and he's confident it can continue to do so.
+Mermel said WDEV survives on advertising revenues, and he's confident it can continue to do so.

 "People want to know what is going on locally," he said.

-Johnson was happy to hear the new owners seem to share Ken Squiers' vision.
+Johnson was happy to hear that the new owners seem to share Ken Squier's vision.